huhhdzdre/jsCrafter/README.md

-### Hi Everyone 👋
+### 👋 Hi, I’m @jsCrafter 👋
-- I'm @jsCrafter
 - 👀 I get into the program early in my age.
-At that time, I’m so interested in
+At that time, I’m so interested in JS world.
 - 🌱 I’m currently learning in Bun.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 live:.cid.cc901cfeca9bb95f
 <!--
 **jsCrafter/jsCrafter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.